Waves: Tech-powered democracy

 Demos is leading the largest trial of digital democracy in Britain.

-Waves is being delivered by a new coalition of partners, including New Local, a think tank and network of forward-thinking councils; technology innovators, CASM Technology; and digital democracy platforms, PSi and Remesh.
+Waves is being delivered by a coalition of partners, including New Local, a think tank and network of forward-thinking councils; and digital democracy innovators CrownShy and Dembrane

-The project will be launched in partnership with two trailblazing councils who are both embracing the opportunity to put the public at the heart of their policy making.
-The trial will begin in the London Borough of Camden to co-develop an approach to adult social care.
-Then the trial moves onto South Staffordshire Council as they develop an inclusive engagement process to prepare for their next local plan.
-The partners will also support a further 25 councils to observe and learn from the process so they too can use the tools in the future.
+We are working in partnership with two trailblazing councils who are both embracing the opportunity to put the public at the heart of their policy making.
+The first trial took place in the London Borough of Camden to co-develop an approach to adult social care.
+We are now running the second pilot with South Staffordshire Council as they develop an inclusive engagement process to prepare for their next Local Plan.
+The partners will also support a network of more councils to discuss and learn from the process so they can use the model in the future.

 Trust in politics and politicians is in crisis.
 Only 24% of people trust politicians to make decisions in the best interests of the country.
 Polarisation is increasing.
 At the same time, people want to be involved in the public policy decisions that affect them.